jaymoulin/docker-jdownloader/README.md

 Installation
 ---

 Here are some examples to get started with the creation of this container.
+Please note that this package is also hosted on Github Container Registry, just add `ghcr.io/` before the image name (`docker pull ghcr.io/jaymoulin/jdownloader` instead of `jaymoulin/jdownloader`)

 ### Docker
 ```